soderlind/mexp-23/README.md

 Upload MEXP 23 plugin to your blog's `wp-content/plugins/` directory and activate.

+The plugin is also available from the [WordPress plugin directory](http://wordpress.org/plugins/mexp-23/).

 ## Screenshots ##

 ### Search videos from 23 Video within media explorer